 Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
 Methodologies for instructing the writing process including grammar conventions, Standard English usage, spelling, and expressive communication skills and strategies.
 Field experience is required.
 READ 4303 Literacy Curriculum, Methods, Assessment 3-6 (3-3-2) Prerequisites: Successful completion of EED 3312, PED 3305, PED 4380, and READ 3303.
-Pre- or co-requisites: NS 3310 and NS 3312.
+Pre- or Corequisites: NS 3310 and NS 3312.

 Concurrent enrollment in EED 3311, EED 3315, and PED 4381.
 Current methods, strategies, and curricular resources for teaching and assessing beginning reading for students in grades 3-6.
 READ 4304 Diagnostic Instruction of Reading 4-8 (3-3-2) Prerequisite: Department approval.

 Designed to address at-risk readers, this course focuses on assessment, evaluation, and diagnosis of reading difficulties and appropriate instructional strategies to meet specific needs within the regular classroom.
 This field-based course requires working one-to-one with an elementary or middle school student to provide individualized instruction based on assessment data.
-READ 4306 Literacy Curriculum, Methods, and Assessment in Bilingual/ESL (3-3-2) Prerequisites: Declared Urban Education major, core complete, ECH 2313, PED 3314, and READ 3305.
-Pre- or co-requisites: BED 3307, ETC 3301, MATH 3321, MATH 3322, SOSE 3306, and SOSE 3320.
-Concurrent enrollment in BED 3311, PED 3305, and PED 4380.
+READ 4306 Literacy Curriculum, Methods, and Assessment in Bilingual/ESL (3-3-2) Prerequisites: Admission to Professional Development sequence, core complete, ECH 2313, PED 3314, and READ 3305.
+Pre- or Corequisites: BED 3307, ETC 3301, MATH 3321, MATH 3322, and SOSE 3306.
+Concurrent enrollment in EED 3311, PED 3305, and PED 4380.
 Current methods, strategies, and curricular resources for teaching and assessing beginning reading for Spanish speaking and ESL students.
 READ 4307 Diagnostic Instruction of Reading in the ESL Classroom 4-8 (3-3-2) Prerequisite: Department approval.